A Physician's Note

 Volume Clinic Approach

 Common at NP-led regional men's-health franchises.
-PT-141 sits at the top of the peptide menu.
+A libido peptide sits at the top of the peptide menu.
 Patient self-identifies low libido, gets the injection, gets billed monthly.
 Underlying hormones, vascular health, sleep, and metabolic state often go unaddressed.

 Limitless Approach